CraftAcademyLabs/ca_course/week3/portfolio_challenge/9_testing_react_with_cypress.md

 }
 ```

-This will tell cypress that the baseUrl it goes to should be the `http://localhost:3000`.
+This will tell cypress that `http://localhost:3000` is the root for the project.

 ## Creating your first test

-Cypress works very similarly to Rspec, it is organized into `describe` and `it` blocks, but in these case these are functions that receive 2 arguments, the title of the test and an anonymous function that will execute the next it block.
-Add the following file with that code:
+Cypress works very similarly to Rspec, it is organized into `describe` and `it` blocks.
+These are functions that receive 2 arguments, the title of the test and an anonymous function that will execute the next code block.
+Add the following file:

 ```js
 // cypress/integration/visitor_can_see_landing_page.spec.js

 describe('Visitor can see landing page' , () => {
   it('visitor can see landing page', () => {
     cy.visit('/')